 To maintain success and relevance in a project management career, it’s important to stay up to date on the latest trends and best practices in the field.
 This means actively engaging with new technologies and methodologies and pursuing opportunities for professional development.
 With the rapid pace of change in the industry, being an early adopter of new processes is essential if you want your team to remain competitive.
 As a project manager, it’s also critical that you stay open-minded and think outside the box in order to discover more efficient ways of working.
 By constantly innovating, you’ll be able to create value for your team and organization.

 A career in project management is a great way to make an impact in the world of business and technology.
 With the right knowledge and skills, you can make a positive difference for your organization and yourself.

-For the first time, the Schulich ExecEd Masters Certificate in Project Management is offering evening sessions to better accommodate busy schedules.
-As more and more companies look for candidates with specific skills, this badge on your CV will be a credible assurance of your achievements and expertise, allowing the right roles to find you faster.
-The next session begins on April 18, enrol today or speak to an advisor to learn more about how to get started.
+As more and more companies look for candidates with specific skills, adding the Schulich ExecEd Masters Certificate in Project Management and its badge on your CV will be a credible assurance of your achievements and expertise, allowing the right roles to find you faster.
+Speak to an advisor to learn more about how to get started.